Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 Note that OSHA determines the height of a fixed ladder based on the total distance between the starting level and the top level, regardless of whether the climb consists of several sections.
 For example, if a climb consists of two off-set ladder sections of 20 feet each, the ladder would need fall protection because the total height is more than 24 feet.

-For existing fixed ladders that extend more than 24 feet above a lower level and are erected before November 19, 2018, an employer has until November 18, 2036, to equip the fixed ladder with a ladder safety or personal fall arrest system.
-(Note: on April 6, 2026, OSHA proposed to remove the 2036 deadline at 1910.28(b)(9)(i)(D).
-If finalized the change would allow upgrades to existing fixed ladders when they reach the end of their service lives.)
+Existing fixed ladders that extend more than 24 feet above a lower level and were erected before November 19, 2018, must be equipped with a personal fall arrest system, ladder safety system, cage, or well.
+However, on and after November 18, 2036, all fixed ladders over 24 feet (even existing ones) must be equipped with a ladder safety or personal fall arrest system.
+State plan states may have a different deadline.
+Editor's note: On April 6, 2026, OSHA proposed to remove the 2036 deadline at 1910.28(b)(9)(i)(D).
+If finalized, the change would allow upgrades to existing fixed ladders when they reach the end of their service lives.

 The employer may use a cage or well in combination with a personal fall arrest system or ladder safety system provided that the cage or well does not interfere with the operation of the system.